cassiebreviu/onnx-csharp-serverless/blog.md

 ### Why should you use it?

 You are full of great questions.
 The answer is simple: it gives you the ability to use the same model and application code across different platforms.
-This means I can create this model in Python with SciKit Learn and use the resulting model in csharp!
+This means I can create this model in Python with SciKit Learn and use the resulting model in C#!
 Say whaaat?
 Yes, that is right.
-Save it to ONNX format then run it in csharp with the onnxruntime!
+Save it to ONNX format then run it in C# with the onnxruntime!

 ## Create the Model with Azure Machine Learning